sds-edu/SDS-Kubernetes-Guide/README.md

 ```bash
 kubectl get pods -A
 ```
-Ensure you are able to communicate with your cluster through `kubectl`.
-If you are not able to do so, you may need to [configure kubectl](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html).

 ## 3.4.
 Deploy the Application
 Now that you have created a cluster, you can deploy your application.
 1. Create a namespace for your application: